okulejp/log4j2-cloudwatch-appender/README.md

 ====================

 * When using MuleSoft CloudHub, you may want to store the logs somewhere other than in CloudHub.
-* Send all log events this CloudWatch instance
+* Send all log events to a specified CloudWatch instance
 * To make a backup copy for application logs.

 How?